seifhassine/REasy/readme.md

 - UVAR: No complex operations involved.
 - RSZ Files: RSZ parsing and tree populating tested on all 25k .scn.20 files of the game as well as all .user.2 files.
 All files with valid data passed the tests.

+## TODO List:

+- The entire project needs to be ported into .NET.

 ## Installation

 - Run build.bat